Oscar Gonzalez Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.63).
+- The White Sox have a 4.61 team ERA that ranks 24th across all league pitching staffs.

-- White Sox pitchers combine to allow the third-most home runs in baseball (145 total, 1.4 per game).
+- White Sox pitchers combine to allow the fourth-most home runs in baseball (145 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.